 The Aga Khan Award for Architecture

 The Aga Khan Award for Architecture is given every three years to projects that set new standards of excellence in architecture, planning practices, historic preservation and landscape architecture.
 Through its efforts, the Award seeks to identify and encourage building concepts that successfully address the needs and aspirations of societies across the world, in which Muslims have a significant presence.
-Read about the eligibility criteria for the 2019 Award.
+Read about the 2019 Shortlist here

 The selection process emphasises architecture that not only provides for people's physical, social and economic needs, but that also stimulates and responds to their cultural expectations.
 Particular attention is given to building schemes that use local resources and appropriate technology in innovative ways, and to projects likely to inspire similar efforts elsewhere.